-ANSWER: Ronald Watts admits this action includes claims that purport to be based on 42 U.S.C. § 1983 and that the jurisdiction of this Court is invoked pursuant to 28 U.S.C. §§ 1334 and 1367.
+ANSWER: Ronald Watts admits this action includes claims that purport to be based on 42 U.S.C. § 1983 and that the jurisdiction of this Court is invoked pursuant to 28 U.S.C. §§ 1343 and 1367.

-2. Plaintiff Harvey Blair is a resident of the Northern District of Illinois.
+2. Plaintiff Jabal Stokes was a resident of the Northern District of Illinois in 2006.

-ANSWER: Ronald Watts is without knowledge or information sufficient to form a belief as to the truth of the allegations in this paragraph.
+ANSWER: Ronald Watts lacks knowledge or information sufficient to form a belief as to the truth of the allegations contained in this paragraph.